AmonRS/Mouse-Pointer-Information/README.md

-Basic gui widget that shows:
+Basic gui widget made using pyautogui and tkinter in Python3 that shows:

 * position of mouse pointer
 * color of pixel at pointer's position